-IELTS now offers a new format of the test: Computer-based IELTS Test (computer-delivered IELTS).
-Those who choose to take the test in this computer-based format will be completing the Listening, Reading and Writing sections on a computer, while the Speaking section remains the same (one-to-one with a trained IELTS examiner).
+IELTS now offers a new format of the test: Computer-based IELTS Test (computer-delivered IELTS) in India for people who want to travel abroad for work or education purposes.
+Those who choose to take the test in this computer-based format will be completing the Listening, Reading and Writing sections on a computer, while the Speaking section remains the same (one-to-one face to face interview with a trained IELTS examiner).
 Computer-based IELTS is here to offer a fresh and more modern test experience with many more opportunities to take the test and receive results more quickly.

 If your answer is yes to these questions, it means that you can go for the computer-based IELTS test.
 You are very confident with your ability to use computers, and it makes you fit for the computer version of the test.